axelarnetwork/axelarate-community/Exercises/exercise_3_join_validator.md

 As an Axelar Network validator, your Axelar node will vote on the status of Bitcoin and Ethereum transactions.
 To do so, it needs to be configured with your Bitcoin and Ethereum nodes using the RPC endpoint.

 1. Have an Axelar node fully caught up and running by completing the steps in `README.md`.
+Ensure you have some testnet coins on your validator address.

 2. Go to the command line where the Axelar node is syncing and stop it with `Control + C`.